Batev/Imbalance-Test/README.md

 # Training with balanced and imbalanced data using the [xai](https://github.com/EthicalML/xai) toolbox

-A comparison between a KNN-Classifier trained with balanced and imbalanced data using the[Census Income Data Set](https://archive.ics.uci.edu/ml/datasets/census+income) to predict weather a person makes over 50K a year.
+A comparison between a KNN-Classifier trained with balanced and imbalanced data using the [Census Income Data Set](https://archive.ics.uci.edu/ml/datasets/census+income) to predict weather a person makes over 50K a year.

 This project consists of three main modules: **compare_models.py**, **train_balanced_model.py**, **train_imbalanced_model.py**.